-The adoption of AASB 1053 and AASB 2010-2 allowed Roc Oil Company Limited to remove a number of disclosures.
-There were no other impacts on the current or prior year financial statements.
+The adoption of AASB 1053 and AASB 2010-2 allows Roc Oil Company Limited to remove a number of disclosures.
+Other than the accounting standards adopted as noted above, there are no new accounting standards that have a material impact to the financial statements.